walchko/github-blog/source/blog/ros/rosmake-pub-sub.md

 Note: it seems really easy to get kicked out of the container and dumped into the host env if a command fails.

+I really hate catkin, the old cmake way was better! catkin imposes too many requirements (like how your folder structure is setup) that makes it a pain in the ass.
+Unfortunately, ros should be a lightweight library, but instead it is setup as the center of the universe.

 ## Setup

 **Window 1**